sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 3. Calls to `super.methodName` in traits are resolved to calls to an abstract method called `fullyQualifiedTraitName\$\$super\$methodName`;
     such methods only exist if they are used.
-Hence, adding the first call to super.methodName for a specific methodName changes the interface.
+Hence, adding the first call to `super.methodName` for a specific method name changes the interface.
 At present, this is not yet handled—see [#466][466].
 4.  `sealed` hierarchies of case classes allow to check exhaustiveness of pattern matching.
 Hence pattern matches using case classes must